lewing/VersionTools/MSBuildBumper/README.md

 # MSBuildBumper

 Bumps msbuild reference in mono's `packaging/MacSDK/msbuild.py`.
 This can find existing pull requests and update them, if required, or open new ones.
+By default, it looks for PRs with branch names like `bump_msbuild_*`.

 Prerequisites: